Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

         return 2 * self.radius
 ```

-Now you can access those properties as if they were attributes of the object, using dot notation:
+Now you can access those properties (area and diameter) as if they were attributes of the object, using dot notation:

 ```Python
 c = Circle(3)